zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 In fact, on page 141 I say: "To be fair to Knuth, this is not the program as he wrote it but rather as it was output by his WEB tool.
-I'm using it because it mamkes a great starting place for breaking up a big function into many smaller functions and classes."
+I'm using it because it makes a great starting place for breaking up a big function into many smaller functions and classes."

 **JOHN:**